getify/Functional-Light-JS/ch4.md

 compose( compose(fn1,fn2, .. fnN-1), fnN );
 ```

-**Note:** We will cover recursion more fully in Chapter 8, so if this approach seems confusing, feel free to skip it for now and come back later after reading that chapter.
+**Note:** We will cover recursion more fully in [Chapter 8](ch8.md), so if this approach seems confusing, don't worry for now.
+Or, go read that chapter then come back and re-read this note. :)

 Here's how we implement `compose(..)` with recursion: